 Now the two common things coming out from both graphs besides the negative slop initially and lowering of GZ are:

 - There is something called Deck Edge Immersion which decreases, causing water to enter the deck at a smaller angle of heel than original

-- The vanishing angle of stability which is an indicator of overall range of stability is also reduced by a significant margin
+- The vanishing angle of stability which is an indicator of the overall range of stability is also reduced by a significant margin

 Now, getting to the rate of ice formation, we have a plethora of variables predicting a possible scenario.
 The wind, its direction with reference to the ship, air temperature and of course, the sea temperature.
 It is reasonable to believe that the ship’s form also plays an important part.

-Having known a bit about the effects of ice accretion on stability of the ship, which do you think is at a greater loss?
+Having known a bit about the effects of ice accretion on the stability of the ship, which do you think is at a greater loss?
 A smaller ship with a large surface area for its size or a larger vessel with a far greater vanishing point of stability?

-Let us know in comments below.
+Let us know in the comments below.